 The restrictions mostly come down to the issue of safety for tourists, which locals have expressed is an absolute concern (for example, there is little in the way of insurance for the boats), although our gut instinct was that we were also being watched a little.

-You may read that it’s important not to start political discussions, unless they are introduced into conversation first.
+You may read that it’s important not to start political discussions while travelling in Myanmar unless they are introduced into the conversation first.
 While this is true, the name ‘Aung San Suu Kyi’ passes the lips of a local before you know it and in public too.
 Politics is no longer limited to extremely private discussions (maybe the more heated ones are).
-A local friend privately told me that it is ok to speak out against a situation or a person if you can back up your story.
-I am not sure how true this is or she is just a little rebel!
+A Burmese friend privately told me that it is ok to speak out against a situation or a person if you can back up your story.
+I am not sure how true this is or she is just a rebel.

 “Aung San Suu Kyi.
 You know?”